kitproj/kit/README.md

 The `image` field can be either:

 1. An conventional image tag.
 E.g. `ubunutu`.
-2. A path to a `Dockerfile`, e.g. `foo/Dockerfile`.
+2. A path to a a directory containing contain a `Dockerfile`, e.g. `.foo`.

-If it is a path to a `Dockerfile`, that file is built, and tagged with the container name.
+If it is a path to a directory containing `Dockerfile`, that file is built, and tagged with the container name.

 ```yaml
     # conventional image? run in Docker